dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 at each iteration an immutable reference to a collider involved in the contact at the same time as a mutable reference to the body it is attached to so you can apply a force to it.
 All this is possible without getting borrowing issues.

-The subsequent sections provides more details on each of those element.
+The subsequent sections provide more details on each of those elements.

 !!!
 Note
-    All those types of sets have a name that begin by `Default`.
-This is because those are the sets can use if you don't have any reasons to define your own set data structure.
-If you need to use your own data structures are sets for physical elements, you have to implement the `BodySet` trait for sets of bodies, the `ColliderSet` trait for sets of colliders, the `JointConstraintSet` trait for sets of joint constraints, and the `ForceGeneratorSet` trait for sets of force generators.
+    All those types of sets have a name that begin with `Default`.
+This is because those are the sets you can use if you don't have any reasons to define your own set data structure.
+If you need to use your own data structures for physical elements, you have to implement the `BodySet` trait for sets of bodies, the `ColliderSet` trait for sets of colliders, the `JointConstraintSet` trait for sets of joint constraints, and the `ForceGeneratorSet` trait for sets of force generators.
 This can be useful when integrating nphysics to a larger system like an ECS or a game engine.

 ## Initializing the physics worlds
-A working physics simulation requires to world structures to be created: the geometrical world and the mechanical world.
+A working physics simulation requires two world structures to be created: the geometrical world and the mechanical world.
 The **geometrical world** contains all the data structures and algorithms necessary to perform efficiently geometric operations like computing sets of contacts between touching objects, detecting when two objects start interacting with each other, etc.
 It is basically a wrapper around the data structures provided by the **ncollide2d** or **ncollide3d** [crate](https://ncollide.org).